onlyEugeneLi/film-shows-rating-app/README.md

 ## Next steps

-- Use [Bootstrapping method with Makefile](https://medium.com/@owumifestus/automating-terraform-backend-setup-bootstrapping-s3-and-dynamodb-state-aa2d2070e258) to set up the backend infrastructure and use CD pipeline to automate Terraform deployment
+- 🔁 Use [Bootstrapping method with Makefile](https://medium.com/@owumifestus/automating-terraform-backend-setup-bootstrapping-s3-and-dynamodb-state-aa2d2070e258) to set up the backend infrastructure and use CD pipeline to automate Terraform deployment
-  - ✅Modify terraform directory hierarchy so backend setup is separate from main configuration
+  - ✅ Modify terraform directory hierarchy so backend setup is separate from main configuration
-  - ✅terraform/modules: web-app and backend
+    - terraform/modules: web-app and backend
-  - ✅terraform/web-app: app deployment
+    - terraform/web-app: app deployment
-  - terraform/bootstrapping-backend: s3 bucket and dynamodb table for state locking
+  - ✅ terraform/bootstrapping-backend: s3 bucket and dynamodb table for state locking
-    - 📈Finish dynamodb table setup for state locking

 - Set up Destroy CD pipeline with parameters
   - Need to set up permission to run terraform from GitHub Action CD pipeline